You are viewing a past event. Please visit the meetings homepage for current events.

 Abstracts: Abstracts should contain only new and unpublished material and must be submitted electronically by the abstract deadline.
 Selection of material for oral and poster presentations will be made by the organizers and individual session chairs.
 Status (talk/poster) of abstracts will be posted on our website as soon as decisions have been made by the organizers.

 We are eager to have as many young people as possible attend since they are likely to benefit most from this meeting.
 We have applied for funds from government and industry to partially support graduate students and postdocs.
 Apply in writing to Kelley McGrath stating need for financial support - preference is given to those submitting abstracts.
-If you do not plan to submit an abstract, you may be eligible to attend virtually at a reduced fee.
-Eligible categories include:

 Social Media: The designated hashtag for this meeting is #BOG26.
 Note that you must obtain permission from an individual presenter before live-tweeting or discussing his/her talk, poster, or research results on social media.
 Click the Policies tab above to see our full Confidentiality & Reporting Policy.